Treasures of Italy

-Visit the ruins of ancient Pompeii.
-Option to visit the ruins of Herculaneum or the summit of Mt Vesuvius.
+This morning, explore the ruins of ancient Pompeii with option to visit the ruins of Herculaneum or the summit of Mt Vesuvius.
 This evening, take the train to Sorrento.
+We are welcomed to the south with a visit to a local limoncello producer to learn about this delicious liqueur and enjoy a tasting.
 Estimated Travel Time: Pompeii to Sorrento 40 minutes by train.

-Enjoy the day at leisure.
+Enjoy the day at leisure from our boutique hotel, just steps from the central Piazza.
 With options of visiting the islands of Capri, Anacapri or Ischia, head inland to the magnificent temples of ancient Paestum, or visit one of the many traditional limoncello producers to learn their secrets and sample some of this delicious liqueur.
 Sorrento is a small town in southern Italy, overlooking the Bay of Naples.
 A popular place for holiday already since the Ancient Romans, its climate is mild, and the scenic landscapes and sea views are stunning.

-Take a private transfer to the stunning Amalfi coast.
-On Day 12 hike the famous 'Walk of the Gods' down to the resort town of Positano.
+Take a private transfer to the stunning Amalfi coast with lunch at a local agriturismo that specializes in home grown, delicious produce.
+Continue to the hotel which offers spectacular views of the coastline.
+On Day 11, hike the famous 'Walk of the Gods' following ancient paths and trails linking isolated farms, villages, churches and monasteries.
 Probably the most famous walk of the Amalfi region, the trail climbs along ridges high above the coastal towns of Positano and Praiano, we hike the ancient trails, once the only road connecting these two villages.
 The path can be rough underfoot and a little exposed, but well worth it for the spectacular scenery and the chance to be so close to nature and "the Gods".
 The outstanding beauty of the Amalfi Coast can only be fully appreciated on foot.
 Follow ancient paths and trails linking isolated farms, villages, churches and monasteries.
 Most of the walking offers amazing views to the rugged coastline below with wonderful vistas from village to village.
 There are plenty of opportunities to visit ancient villages and exquisite churches.
 We take a morning bus to the small town of Bomerano, perched in the hills high above the sparkling sea.
 Then we follow a delightful path, narrow and with sensational views down to the sea far below, on our walk to the village of Montepertuso and down to Positano.
-We will walk past abandoned farmhouses and lemon groves, across high mountain pastures and through woodland, and finally down to holltop villages and then steeply down to the coast again.
+We will walk past abandoned farmhouses and lemon groves, across high mountain pastures and through woodland, and finally down to hilltop villages and then steeply down to the coast again.
 The walk finishes in Positano, from where we catch a bus (public service) back to Amalfi.
 You will have time if you wish to explore the bustling resort town of Positano before heading back to our base in Amalfi.
 Estimated Travel Time: Day 11: transfer from Sorrento to Amalfi: 1 hour by private minivan Estimated Walking Time (Day 12): 5-6 hours

 Depart at any time.